S&P 100

-The Standard and Poor's 100, or simply the S&P 100, is a stock market index of United States stocks maintained by Standard & Poor's.
+The S&P 100 (Standard and Poor's 100) is a stock market index of United States blue chip large-cap (and/or mega-cap) stocks maintained by S&P Dow Jones Indices.

 The S&P 100 is a subset of the S&P 500 and the S&P 1500, and holds stocks that tend to be the largest and most established companies in the S&P 500.
 However, the S&P 100 actually includes 101 larger US company stocks due to holding two different share classes of Alphabet Inc.

 Constituents of the S&P 100 are selected for sector balance and represent nearly 71% of the market capitalization of the S&P 500 and 61% of the market capitalization of the U.S. equity markets as of December 2024.

 Index options on the S&P 100 are traded with the ticker symbol "OEX".
 Because of the popularity of these options, investors often refer to the index by its ticker symbol.